 As there is less government intervention in international financial centres, international banks can very often offer more interesting investment services and solutions to their clients.
 It is, for example, possible to invest with all kinds of Collective Investment Vehicles: mutual funds, hedge funds, unit trusts and so on.

-Since these funds are domiciled in a low tax jurisdictions, investors only have to consider the tax implications when they want to bring money over to their own domicile or residency.
+Since these funds are domiciled in low tax jurisdictions, investors only have to consider the tax implications when they want to bring money over to their own domicile or residency.

-So, if you are looking for financial planning options that aren’t available locally, then an international account can be a perfect solution for you.
+So, if you are looking for financial planning options that aren’t available locally, then an international account can be the perfect solution for you.

 You may benefit from having a relationship manager or private bank account manager if you choose a premier or private international bank account.
 Such a service is of benefit to those who desire a more hands-on approach to their account’s management from their bank.